Munstergeleen: Churches

 Since the majority of people in the province of Limburg are Roman Catholics, it's not surprising that both houses of worship in Munstergeleen are Roman Catholic.
 The primary Roman Catholic church in Munstergeleen is Pancratiuskerk (Pancratius Church) and was built in 1924–25.
 The church was designed by Nico Ramakers and contains leaded-glass windows by Jacques Verheyen.

 Roman Catholic masses are also performed in the Pater Karelkapel (Father Karel Chapel, i.e., Saint Charles of Mount Argus).
 This chapel was established in 1954, in the barn associated with a half-timbered double watermill.
 The first of the watermills was built in 1287 on Geleenbeek (Geleen Creek) and the buildings were substantially rebuilt in 1797.
 Father Karel Houben's birthplace is located in this watermill complex.

-Munstergeleen includes the neighborhood called Abshoven, which was named for a monastery that was built starting in 1716.
+Munstergeleen includes the hamlet called Abshoven, which was named for a monastery that was built starting in 1716.
 This monastery burned in 1995 and has recently been restored as a restaurant.